vivid-planet/comet-brevo-module/.changeset/short-feet-sing.md

 "@comet/brevo-api": patch
 ---

-Remove the field `Total contacts blocked` in the Target Groups query, because it is not delivered in the list request in Brevo anymore.
+Remove the `totalContactsBlocked` field from the `TargetGroup` type, because it is not delivered in the list request in Brevo anymore.